-The evaluation of the practices, the progress test and the works will be those obtained in the ordinary call.
+The evaluation of the practices, the mid-term test and the works will be those obtained in the ordinary call.
 The works and the reports of the practices can be done again if they have not been passed in the ordinary call.
-The non-continuous evaluation will be done through a theoretical exam (85%) and a bibliographic work (15%).
 Students of exchange programs will be evaluated by an alternative procedure determined by the teacher according to the circumstances of each case.